-The education law clinic offers counsel, advice and limited scope representation in all matters relating to the educational rights of children with disabilities and their parents.
-This includes counsel on procedural protections, a review the child’s Individualized Education Program or other relevant documents, preparation of records requests, letters and requests to the school for evaluations or services, compliance complaints and the California Department of Education.
+The Education Law Clinics offer counsel, advice, and limited scope representation in all matters relating to the educational rights of children with disabilities and their parents.
+This includes counsel on procedural protections, a review of the child’s Individualized Education Plan (“IEP”) or other relevant documents, preparation of records requests and other letters to the school to request for evaluation and/or services, and preparation of compliance complaints to be filed with the California Department of Education.
+In addition, the clinic provides counsel and advice on school discipline matters and any other issues relating to the educational rights of students.

 Legal Document Preparation

-In an effort to increase access to low-cost services, CLI provides a legal document preparation service, drafted by and/or under the supervision of an attorney.
-The cost for document preparation is on a sliding scale and waived if the consumer meets federal poverty guidelines.
-The document preparation service is critical to consumers who are primarily Spanish speaking.
-The types of legal documents prepared by CLI staff include:
+One of the largest needs expressed by consumers is affordable and high quality document preparation services.
+Consumers often report that attorneys are asking for hundreds, and sometimes thousands of dollars to prepare basic legal documentation.
+To address this need, CLI provides a legal document preparation service, drafted by and/or under the supervision of an attorney.
+The cost for document preparation is provided on a sliding scale and waived if the consumer meets federal poverty guidelines.
+Document preparation services are critical to consumers who often experience language and/or technical barriers to legal system equity including non English speaking consumers and the elderly.

 The types of legal documents that are prepared by CLI staff and/or volunteers include: (1) Renewal Applications for Consideration of Deferred Action for Childhood Arrivals (“DACA Renewals”) (forms I-821D, I-765, and I-765WS); (2) Applications for Employment Authorizations (I-765); (3) Applications to Replace Permanent Resident Card (I-90); (4) Applications for Naturalization (N-400); (5) Freedom of Information Act (“FOIA”) requests; and fee waivers (I-912).

 Supporting Non-Legal Needs

-CLI staff and volunteers counsel and provide support to consumers with respect to their non-legal needs such as helping to navigate public services, connecting to other community services, translating documents, and general support.
-This is an essential aspect to supporting CLI’s legal services, as our consumers come from disenfranchised communities and may require supportive services to follow through with their legal issues.
+CLI staff and volunteers counsel and provide support to consumers with respect to their non-legal needs such as helping them navigate public services, connecting them to other community services, translating documents, and general support.
+This is an essential aspect to support CLI’s legal services, as our consumer come from disenfranchised communities and may require supportive services to follow through with their legal issues.

 Other Legal Matters